Marwin González

-Marwin Javier González (born March 14, 1989) is a Venezuelan professional baseball utility player for the Orix Buffaloes of Nippon Professional Baseball (NPB).
+Marwin Javier González (born March 14, 1989) is a Venezuelan former professional baseball utility player.
+He played in Major League Baseball (MLB) for the Houston Astros, Minnesota Twins, Boston Red Sox, and New York Yankees, and in Nippon Professional Baseball (NPB) for the Orix Buffaloes.
 González was signed as an international free agent by the Chicago Cubs in 2005.
-He made his Major League Baseball (MLB) debut in 2012.
-He has played in MLB for the Houston Astros, Minnesota Twins, Boston Red Sox and New York Yankees.
+He made his MLB debut with the Astros in 2012, and won the World Series with the team in 2017.
 González has appeared at every position in MLB except for catcher.